These top 23 packing tips will show you how to pack for a cruise with a colder climate.

 - Shoes: Choose a colour that goes with every outfit for the evening.
 I wear nude patent high heels and flats and have a matching clutch bag as they go with everything.
 Clarks do some lovely comfortable nude heels, I have a pair of these Clarks Carlita Cove.

-- Pick light weight walking shoes as otherwise, they will weight down your suitcase.
+- Pick lightweight walking shoes as otherwise, they will weight down your suitcase.

 - Jewellery – only take what goes with your outfits, but a necklace can change the look of an outfit as does a scarf.

-- Hair dryer and straightening irons or curlers, take travel size or light weight and remember you brush, comb and clips.
+- Hair dryer and straightening irons or curlers, take travel size or lightweight and remember you brush, comb and clips.

 - Beauty products, do not bring full-size products unless you are going to use all of it.
 Always buy travel sized products or decant into 50 ml or 100 ml bottles or jars.
 There are so many empty bottles you can buy in all shapes and sizes now it is easy to decant and label.
-But always remember to label before you wash your hair with you face cream!
+But always remember to label before you wash your hair with your face cream!
 These are great ieGeek Silicone Travel Bottle Set .

 - Take products that have multi uses.
-I cannot live without while travelling Forever Aloe Vera Gelly it is a natural product that is so gentle and it is multi use from sunburn to mouth ulcers to insect bites.
+I cannot live without while travelling Forever Aloe Vera Gelly it is a natural product that is so gentle and it is multi-use from sunburn to mouth ulcers to insect bites.

 - Makeup – take just what you normally use and empty your makeup bag of what you only use occasionally.